verdnatura/myt/README.md

 a Git repository.

-This project is just to bring an idea to life and is still in an early stage of development, so it may not be fully functional.

-Any help is welcomed!
+This project is just to bring an idea to life and is still in an early stage of development, so any help is welcomed!
 Feel free to contribute.

 ## Requirements